 What challenges did you expect to pop up and how have you helped the team overcome them?

-What are your top five new Guru traditions that have started while everyone has been working at home?
+What are your top five new traditions at Guru Systems that have started while everyone has been working at home?

 1. Plan company-wide video calls in a way that works for your team